Roarsan/RightRoom/README.md

 # 🏠 RightRoom

-A modern property listings web application inspired by [SpareRoom.co.uk](https://www.spareroom.co.uk).
+A modern property listings platform inspired by SpareRoom, built with Node.js, Express, MongoDB, and EJS following a  MVC + Services architecture.
-Built with **Express.js**, **MongoDB**, and **EJS**, following clean MVC architecture with **Bootstrap 5** styling and custom CSS.
-A fully functional application for managing property listings with responsive design and comprehensive error handling.
+RightRoom enables users to create listings, manage profiles, leave reviews, and explore locations with Google Maps integration.

 ## ✨ Live Demo
-Visit `http://localhost:8080` after running the application to see the live demo.
+Visit `http://localhost:8080` after running the application to see the live demo. or Visit `https://rightroom.onrender.com` to see it live on render.

 ## 🚀 Tech Stack